aussie-battler/Salty-Dog-Exile-Recruit-Ai-V2/README.md

     1   // Squad Radar
 };
 ```
+Now players can see the command ai menu.

  5. If you want to use XM8 Secuirty

  Add this line to your init.sqf (found in the root directory of your mission folder):